straup/recipes/recipes/meat/osso-buco.md

 ### The lamb

-You should expect to set aside an hour doing prep work and other cooking before you put the osso buco in the oven.
-I try to let it roast for at least an hour and a half before I take it out and continue to cook it on the stove top while I make the risotto, which takes another 30 or 40 minutes.
+You should expect to set aside **an hour** doing prep work and other cooking before you put the osso buco in the oven.
+I try to let it roast for at least an hour and a half before I take it out and continue to cook it on the stove top while I make the risotto, which takes another **30 or 40 minutes**.
 So, you're basically looking at a minimum three hours from start to finish.
 It's not really one of those things you just "whip up" when you come home after work.
 The longer you can leave the shanks in the oven the better so it's a nice dish to make on a lazy Sunday.

-When you're ready to get started pre-heat the oven to 350 degrees Farenheit.
+When you're ready to get started pre-heat the oven to **350 F**.
 If you're going to spend all day cooking the dish then set it a bit lower, like 275.
 Heat up the beef stock in a separate pot. tuesday night

 Melt the butter in the casserole, then sear and brown the shanks on the stove top.
 I usually start with a little less than a quarter stick (a stick being a quarter of a pound) of butter but go ahead and add more if you want.
 I wish I could offer some useful advice on searing meats but I usually doubt myself.
 The gist of it is to get the pan super hot without also burning the butter.
 Short of blackening the butter I don't worry about it too much.